-Improving your customer retention by 5% could increase your profits from 25% to 95%, and it costs five times less than acquisition.
+Did you know improving customer retention by 5% could increase your profits from 25% to 95%?
+Plus, it costs five times less than acquiring new clients.

 Your business communication should not concern whether you or your customer is correct.
-Instead, we should always try to find a common ground of understanding where:
+Instead, let’s try to find a common ground of understanding where:

 - They are happy with the service and your disposition to solve their problems.

 - You do not give in, trying to fit any unrealistic expectations they throw at you.